 For this reason, CityGML 3.0 provides a way to augment the predefined CityGML feature types with additional properties from the ADE domain without the need for subclassing.
 Each CityGML feature type has an extension attribute of name “adeOfFeatureTypeName” and type “ADEOfFeatureTypeName”, where FeatureTypeName is replaced by the class name in which the attribute is defined.
 For example, the Building::Building class offers the attribute adeOfBuilding of type Building::ADEOfBuilding.
 Each of these extension attributes can occur zero to unlimited times, and the attribute types are defined as abstract and empty data types.

-If an ADE augments a specific CityGML feature type with additional ADE properties, the ADE shall create a subclass of the corresponding abstract data type associated with the feature class.
+If an ADE augments a specific CityGML feature type with additional ADE properties, the ADE will create a subclass of the corresponding abstract data type associated with the feature class.
 This subclass shall also be defined as data type using the stereotype «DataType».
 The additional application-specific attributes and associations are then modelled as properties of the ADE subclass.
-This may include, amongst others, attributes with simple or complex data type, spatial properties or associations to other object and feature types from the ADE or external models such as CityGML.
+This may include, among others, attributes with simple or complex data type, spatial properties or associations to other object and feature types from the ADE or external models such as CityGML.

 The predefined “ADEOfFeatureTypeName” data types are called “hooks” because they are used as the head of a hierarchy of ADE subclasses attaching application-specific properties.
 When subclassing the “hook” of a specific CityGML feature type in an ADE, the properties defined in the subclass can be used for that feature type as well as for all directly or indirectly derived feature types, including feature types defined in the same or another ADE.